Entropicgoat/14PriceChecker/README.md

 # Install

-Pull and npm install + npm start.
-No backend or anything here just pulls from the universalis api.
+Pull and npm install + npm run dev.
+No backend or anything here just pulls from the universalis and XIVAPI apis.

 # Note